One-Sided Local Crossing Minimization: Introduction

 In recent years, graph drawers have become interested in classes of so-called \emph{beyond-planar} graphs, that is, graphs that are not far from being planar.
 A prominent example for such a graph class are $k$-planar graphs, that is, graphs that can be drawn with at most $k$ crossings per edge.
 Unfortunately, it is \NP-hard to recognize even 1-planar graphs~\cite{Grigoriev-Bodlaender-Algorithmica07}, but exponential-time algorithms that work well for small graphs have been suggested \cite{Binucci2023,Pupyrev2025,FinkEtAl2025}.
 Therefore, also in this local setting, researchers have turned to the above restricted variants.
-Graphs that can be drawn straight-line such that the vertices lie on a circle and every edge has at most $k$ crossings are called \emph{outer $k$-planar}.
+We say that a graph is \emph{outer $k$-planar} if it admits a drawing where the vertices are mapped to distinct points on a circle and the edges are mapped to straight-line segments that connect the (images of the) corresponding vertices such that every edge is crossed at most $k$ times.
 It turned out that outer 1-planar graphs can be recognized in linear time~\cite{auer-etal-o1p-Algorithmica16,hong-etal-o1p-Algorithmica15}.
 Later, it was shown that outer $k$-planar graphs can be recognized in quasi-polynomial time~\cite{BeyondOuterplanarity} for every fixed $k$.
-Very recently, Kobayashi, Okada, and Wolff~\cite{kow-r2lok-SoCG25} gave an \XP-algorithm for recognizing outer $k$-planar graphs w.r.t.~$k$.
+Recently, Kobayashi, Okada, and Wolff~\cite{kow-r2lok-SoCG25} gave an \XP-algorithm for recognizing outer $k$-planar graphs w.r.t.\ the natural parameter~$k$.
 Hence, for every fixed~$k$, there exists a polynomial-time algorithm for recognizing outer $k$-planar graphs.
 On the other hand, Kobayashi et al.\ showed that the problem is \XNLP-hard (and hence \W$[t]$-hard for every~$t$, which makes it unlikely that the problem admits an \FPT-algorithm).
 According to Schaefer’s survey~\cite{schaefer-survey-EJC24} on crossing numbers, Kainen~\cite{kainen-okp-CGTC89} introduced the \emph{local outerplanar crossing number}, which is the smallest~$k$ such that the given graph is outer $k$-planar.

 The local variant of the restriction to two layers yields the class of \emph{2-layer $k$-planar} graphs.
 Angelini, Da Lozzo, Förster, and Schneck~\cite{2layerkplanar} analyzed the edge density of these graphs and characterized the 2-layer $k$-planar graphs with maximum edge density for $k \in \{2,4\}$.
 Kobayashi et al.~\cite{kow-r2lok-SoCG25} showed that the two-sided variant of the problem parameterized by $k$ is \XNLP-hard, but admits an \XP-algorithm.
 For the one-sided variant, they presented an \FPT-algorithm w.r.t.~$k$ and conjectured that the problem is \NP-hard.